mrmap-community/mrmap/docs/source/installation/index.rst

 2. Start MrMap
 ==============

 Open a terminal and change working directory to the path you unzipped the project to.
-You can start all configured services with the command ``docker compose -f docker-compose.yml up --build``.
-After that, all services should be started properly and MrMap should be reachable under http://localhost:8001/api/schema/swagger-ui/
+You can start all configured services with the command ``docker compose -f docker-compose.yml up --build frontend``.
+After that, MrMap should be reachable under https://localhost

 .. note::
   The initial credentials of MrMap are: username = ``mrmap``, password = ``mrmap``